planethouki/mcmmo2pexpromote/README.md

 # mcMMOLevel2PEXPromote

-It is a plug-in of Buckkit / Spigot which is a maincraft server.
+It is a plug-in of Bukkit / Spigot which is a Minecraft server.

 When the power level of mcMMO reaches the set value, it is automatically prompted.